Skip to main content

 What is the difference between a woodworker and a carpenter?

-A carpenter typically works on buildings, framing, trim, doors, built-ins, and on-site installation where speed, fit, and structural requirements matter most.
-A woodworker typically focuses on custom furniture and cabinetry, precision milling, joinery (mortise-and-tenon, dovetails), wood movement, and finishing.
+A carpenter typically works on buildings, framing, trim, doors, and on-site installation where speed, fit, and structural requirements matter most.
+A woodworker typically focuses on custom furniture, precision milling, joinery (mortise-and-tenon, dovetails), wood movement, and finishing.
 If you're investing in custom wood furniture in Greenville, SC, a furniture-focused woodworker (or custom furniture fabricator) is usually the better fit for long-term durability and fine-detail execution.

 What are the benefits of custom furniture?